-INDAUTOR:

-IIPA members continue to recommend additional training for INDAUTOR staff on key copyright matters and that public awareness initiatives should continue to issue general information about the importance of copyright to the local culture and economy.
-INDAUTOR should be allocated more resources and facilities to increase and strengthen its mediation capabilities, particularly by providing more mediators and mediation rooms, and requiring more expeditious notices to rights holders.
+INDAUTOR: IIPA members continue to recommend additional training for INDAUTOR staff on key copyright matters, and that public awareness initiatives should continue to issue general information about the importance of copyright to the local culture and economy.
+INDAUTOR should be allocated more resources and facilities to increase and strengthen its mediation capabilities, as well as to conduct ex officio inspections related to copyright infringement.
 INDAUTOR also is responsible for supervising the collecting societies in Mexico.
 This includes the authority to issue tariff rates for the broadcasting of sound recordings in TV and radio stations.